pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/deployments/reference.md

 ## Deployment Triggers

 A deployment trigger refers to a method of initializing a deployment.
-Currently, a deployment may be triggered using the REST API, by clicking a button in the Pulumi Console, or via a `git push` if the GitHub application is installed.
+Currently, a deployment may be triggered using the REST API, by clicking a button in the Pulumi Console, via a Review Stack, or via a `git push` if the GitHub application is installed.

 ### REST API